ColumbusStateWorkforceInnovation/DevOps-Kubernetes-Part-1/README.md

 ---
 ## Objective

 In this Lab we will go over the core features that make up Kubernetes.
-Make sure you have read the slides [TODO LINK] before going through this so you have a general understanding.
+Make sure you have read the slides before going through this so you have a general understanding.

 Understanding the core components, how they are used, and what they are used for are necessary before starting to use the higher-level kubernetes objects and resources.